Rice–Eccles Stadium: Playing surface

 Since 2002, the playing field at Rice–Eccles Stadium has been FieldTurf.
 It was most recently replaced in 2015.

 When the stadium reopened in 1998, its surface was SportGrass, a hybrid of natural grass and artificial turf.
 Earlier, Rice Stadium had been among the first facilities to use SportGrass.
-A full natural grass was installed in 2000 for two seasons, then was covered by asphalt blacktop for the Opening and Closing Ceremonies of the 2002 Winter Olympics.
+A full natural grass was installed in 2000 for two seasons, then was covered by asphalt blacktop for the opening and closing ceremonies of the 2002 Winter Olympics.

 It was the second-highest field in the Pac-12, about 700 ft lower than Colorado's Folsom Field in Boulder, and over 2000 ft above the third-highest, Washington State's Martin Stadium in Pullman.
 After moving to the Big 12 Conference in 2024, Colorado and Utah again have the two highest fields in the conference.

 Events

 2002 Winter Olympics and Paralympics

-During the 2002 Winter Olympics, the stadium served as the venue for the Opening Ceremony on February 8, 2002, and for the Closing Ceremony on February 24, 2002.
+During the 2002 Winter Olympics, the stadium served as the venue for the opening ceremony on February 8, 2002, and for the closing ceremony on February 24, 2002.
 To host the ceremonies, the grass field was paved over with asphalt and a stage was constructed, scoreboards were removed, flags and Olympic livery were installed, temporary seating was brought in (allowing more than 50,000 spectators), and the 2002 Olympic cauldron was installed atop the southern bleachers.

 For the duration of the games, the stadium was temporarily renamed the Rice–Eccles Olympic Stadium.
-Through broadcasts from the stadium, an estimated 3.5 billion people worldwide watched the Opening and Closing Ceremonies on television.
+Through broadcasts from the stadium, an estimated 3.5 billion people worldwide watched the opening and closing ceremonies on television.

-The Opening Ceremony of the 2002 Winter Paralympics was also held in the stadium on March 7, 2002.
-The corresponding Closing Ceremony followed suit on March 16, 2002.
+The opening ceremony of the 2002 Winter Paralympics was also held in the stadium on March 7, 2002.
+The corresponding closing ceremony followed suit on March 16, 2002.

+2027 NHL Winter Classic

+On January 7, 2026, the National Hockey League and Smith Entertainment Group announced that the Utah Mammoth ice hockey team would host the 2027 NHL Winter Classic at the stadium, pitting them against their Rocky Mountain rivals, the Colorado Avalanche.
+The Mammoth will become the final active NHL team to host or be involved in an outdoor game.

 2034 Winter Olympics and Paralympics

-During the 2034 Winter Olympics and Paralympics, the stadium is expected to serve as the venue for the Opening and Closing ceremonies.
+During the 2034 Winter Olympics and Paralympics, the stadium is expected to host the opening and closing ceremonies for the second time.